What is Strength in Latin?

 The Latin language is considered a dead language, and it isn’t spoken anymore.
 However, it is still a phenomenal language.
 As we all know, Latin is one of the most influential languages in the history of the West.
 Even though nobody speaks Latin conversationally anymore, it is still used today.
 Being called a dead language might not be an appropriate term for Latin; it’s just Latin is most likely a ghost language.

 It’s technically dead, but it keeps popping up now and then to haunt us.
 For example, do you ever have to finish a list, explain something differently or fill a quota?
-It is the Latin language were the most commonly used phrases come from.
+It is the Latin language where the most commonly used phrases come from.

 Well, Latin plays an important role in the linguistic history of Europe.
 It was the primary language of the Western world for a long time.
 It was one of the earliest literary languages in Europe.
 Millions of people spoke Latin, and it became a reason for the rise of other written languages.
 It’s a part of our past that we’re very proud of.

-The exact origin of Latin is still mysterious, but the ancestral form of Latin language seems one of the oldest members of the Indo-European language family; a large part of it also includes Celtic, Greek, and German languages.
-According to linguistics research, the ancestry of Latin came up from the Italian Peninsula around 1000 BCE, where the language started its oldest version of true Latin, known as Archaic Latin, spoken somewhere near the Tiber River.
+The exact origin of Latin is still mysterious, but the ancestral form of the Latin language seems to be one of the oldest members of the Indo-European language family; a large part of it also includes Celtic, Greek, and German languages.
+According to linguistics research, the ancestry of Latin came from the Italian Peninsula around 1000 BCE, where the language started its oldest version of true Latin, known as Archaic Latin, spoken somewhere near the Tiber River.
 The people who spoke Archaic Latin built their place and called it Rome.

 Latin was one of the languages that interacted with the Oscan, Umbrian, and Faliscan Italic languages of the peninsula; Latin was influenced by a central Italian language of unknown origin, Etruscan.
 Well, Etruscan was the only non-Indo-European language of Italy.
 In fact, it is a lot different from other Italian languages.
 However, the written form of the Etruscan language was somehow similar to the Greek and Phoenician models.
 Both spoken and written Etruscan had a great impact on Archaic Latin.
 Around the 7th century BCE, the Roman people created their own writing system for the language.

 Latin continued to develop along with Rome itself.
 When Romans overthrew their king and established the Roman Republic, they were using the pre-classical form of Latin.
-After establishing the Roman Republic, people used the language to write their histories, political and philosophical treatises.
+After establishing the Roman Republic, people used the language to write their histories and political and philosophical treatises.
 Latin became more standardized as Rome developed a sophisticated and intellectual culture.

 Classical Latin is the language the Romans codified around 100 BCE.
 It was the language of intellectuals, poets, and philosophers, and it helped issues in the golden age of Latin literature.
 The period also includes the work of great literary Roman authors such as Virgil, Ovid, and Livy.
 It lasted from the late Republic through the early years of the Roman Empire.